IRS Forms

 • CFC pro‑rata items from Form 5471 Schedule H‑1, tied out to Part VI and the new Schedule A for prior years.

-How FSNOL fits AFSI can be reduced by financial statement net operating losses, but only up to 80 percent of AFSI and subject to carry rules for years ending after 2019.
+How FSNOL fits AFSI can be reduced by financial statement net operating losses, but only up to 80 percent of AFSI and subject to carry rules for years ending after 2019, and once that reduction is applied AFSI is floored at zero on Part II, line 6, so an FSNOL can never drive AFSI below zero.
 Do not use FSNOL when testing three‑year average AFSI for applicability.
 That reduction is off limits for the test.

 Think of AFSI like a clean water line feeding CAMT.
 If you pull that water from multiple sources, filter it the same way every time, label every pipe, and log the flow.
 That is your control.